 Not sure how many keywords to track?
-Choose 10 “holy grail” keywords that top executives in your organization would want your website to rank.
+Choose 10 “holy grail” keywords that top executives in your organization would want your website to rank on Google.
 The number of keywords you should track depends on the size of your website; however, for a site with 10,000-30,000 pages, limit yourself to 300 keywords that cover an variety of keyword categories.

 Answer more than the query?
 Instead of having a page that answers, is my “ankle broken?”.
 Target multiple keywords by providing the answer with each phase of diagnosis and recovery.

 Are your conditions pages answering more than just one search intent?
 Completely cover a condition or service by using “keyword clusters,” which target semantically related keywords that should completely cover the topic.